-Flowing through the town centre of Fernie, the Elk River is just begging to explored.
+Flowing through the town centre of Fernie, the Elk River begs to be explored.

-Taking out a canoe, kayak, or Stand-Up Paddleboard (SUP) are some of the best options, but if you don't have kit you can hire from some of the providers in town.
+Take a canoe, kayak, or Stand-Up Paddleboard (SUP) to enjoy the water - hire gear is available from providers in town.

 View the new Elk River Map.